Szymon Samuel Sanguszko

 He was raised by the Sapieha family, including Lew Sapieha.
 Due to those connections he quickly gained political connections.
 In 1620 he becomes the marshal of Orsza and castellan of Mścisław.
 He took part in the Polish–Muscovite War (1605–18) where he fought near Moscow, and he fought in the Polish–Swedish War.
 He was an envoy to Moscow at some point.

 First of the Sanguszko family to convert from Eastern Orthodox to Catholicism, he supported conversions to Catholicism among his subjects.
 Possibly a minor writer in his times, he was considered a well-educated and an amateur artist.

-Son of Andrzej Sanguszk and Zofia Sapieha (Sapieżanka).
+Son of Andrzej Sanguszko and Zofia Sapieha (Sapieżanka).
 Married Anna Zawiszanka in 1606, they had three sons and five daughters.
 After her death he married Helena z Gosiewskich.
 Father of Kazimierz Sanguszko (died in 1655 war with Muscovy), Hieronim Sanguszko (bishop of Smoleńsk) and Jan Władyslaw Sanguszko-Lubartowicz, military officer (rotmistrz and pułkownik of Winged Hussars) who continued the Sanguszko line.